shriyanss/subdomain-permut/README.md

 Subdomain permutation tool

 ## this vs [alterx](https://github.com/projectdiscovery/alterx)
-Alterx is good, but manually generating permutations file is kinda lazy.
+Alterx is good, but manually generating permutations file is kinda tedious.
 Moreover, when working with large files, alterx doesn't write anything for *days*(it has happened to me).
 So, I am releasing this simple tool for subdomain permutation

 ## Usage
 You can simply run this command, and it will do most of the thigs automatically